-- 4.3.4 Services operated without any direct subsidy (with the exception of temporary grants to offset the effects of the pandemic) make up around 36% of the bus routes, 78% on the bus journeys, over 85% of the passenger trips, and over 80% of the bus mileage. - 4.3.5 In addition to the services shown in Tables 4.2 and 4.3, there are a few registered commercial local school services.
-The main services are Reading Buses 85 to 87 to Little Heath School, and 88 to 90 to Theale Green School; and Thames Travel BB3 between Reading and Langtree School. - 4.3.6 Vodafone also has buses for the use of its employees, provided by Reading Buses, but which are not open to the general public. - 4.3.7 All Reading Buses services operate from early morning to late evening, and seven days each week, with service 26 operating 24-hours.
+- 4.3.4 Services operated without any direct subsidy (with the exception of temporary grants to offset the effects of the pandemic) make up around 30% of the bus routes, 71% on the bus journeys, over 78% of the passenger trips, and over 78% of the bus mileage. - 4.3.5 In addition to the services shown in Tables 4.2 and 4.3, there are a few registered commercial local school services.
+The main services are to Little Heath School (Reading Buses 85 to 87), Theale Green School (Reading Buses 89 and 90), and Langtree School (Thames Travel BB3). - 4.3.6 Vodafone also has buses for the use of its employees, provided by Reading Buses, but which are not open to the general public.
+This network has diminished with most staff now working from home.

+- 4.3.7 All Reading Buses services operate from early morning to late evening, and seven days each week, with service 26 operating 24-hours.
 These, together with Stagecoach's The Link from Newbury to Basingstoke, form the commercial backbone in West Berkshire thanks to the more densely populated areas which they serve.
-The Jet Black 1 operates later than other (non-Reading Buses)

-- services, but only throughout the evening between Theale and Reading.
-Patronage on Reading Buses' services had increased by almost 40% prior to the pandemic. - 4.3.8 Consideration was being given to the additional local services between Newbury and Thatcham becoming supported services prior to the pandemic, despite the best efforts of Reading Buses and Newbury & District to develop the 1a and 1c as commercial operations to supplement the core Jet Black 1 service.
-The reasons for this are believed to be manifold the relatively short distances involved (Thatcham is only 3 miles from Newbury), the lack of bus priority and heavy car dominance between the towns, the cost of using the bus and the relatively low frequencies of the 1a and 1c. - 4.3.9 With the exception of Reading Buses, all services operate, at best, Mondays to Saturdays between 7am and 7pm.
+The Jet Black 1 operates later than other (non-Reading Buses) services, but only throughout the evening between Theale and Reading.
+Patronage on Reading Buses' services had increased by almost 40% prior to the pandemic. - 4.3.8 Despite the best efforts of Reading Buses and Newbury & District to develop the 1a and 1c as commercial operations to supplement the core Jet Black 1 service, these are now operating with financial support from West Berkshire Council.
+There are believed to be many reasons for this the relatively short distances involved (Thatcham is only 3 miles from Newbury); the lack of bus priority and heavy car dominance between the towns; the cost of using the bus; and the relatively low frequencies of the 1a and 1c. - 4.3.9 With the exception of Reading Buses, all services operate, at best, Mondays to Saturdays between 7am and 7pm.
 Services in the Newbury / Thatcham area tend to operate hourly, with those extending into the North Wessex Downs being two-hourly at best, and largely timed around school movements.
 This can be seen on the Council's online map, shown below.